Shdlr provides a painless way to create your conference schedules but there is a lot more to a conference than that…

 - Send “Request for Sponsorship” documents well in advance.
 Most companies take a lot of time in finalizing the sponsorship, and the process is often long drawn.
 You wouldn’t want to keep waiting for funds long after the conference gets over.

-Hope these pointers help you in planning your conference budget.
+Hope these pointers help you in planning your conference budget, for more inspirations on how to pull it off, check out sites like https://www.speedprocanada.com/london/products/signs for content and price point ideas.
 Please feel free to comment if you have further insights.
 The accompanying graph has % spending based on my experience of handling accounts for a leading conference over the years.
 Some conference organisers may spend their rupee differently.